 - Fits plus-size women

 Are Nursing Covers Necessary?

-You won’t have to suffer through using a style of nursing covers that you hate because there are a lot of choices out there when it comes to cut and style.
+You won’t have to suffer through using a style of nursing cover that you hate because there are plenty of choices out there when it comes to cut and style.
 Make sure to give some thought to what style will work for you and your lifestyle before you buy one.

 There are three main types of nursing covers.

 - Apron nursing cover: Regular aprons have been popular for decades because they’re a cinch to use and get the job done.
 You place the strap behind your neck, just like you would an apron.
 This style is great because you can see your baby and ensure they’re getting enough air.
 The one downside is there isn’t a lot of fabric right above your breasts, so if your baby tugs hard, the apron can slide down and give everyone an eyeful.

 - Infinity nursing cover: This design is a master of disguise.
 It doubles as an infinity scarf and as a nursing cover when you need it.
 There is plenty of light, breathable material to cover your baby, but as a downside, you won’t be able to see them very well.

 - Poncho nursing cover: A huge trend in the 1970s, the poncho is making a comeback as a nursing cover.
 If you’re paranoid about any part of you being seen while you’re breastfeeding, a poncho will be right up your alley.
 You’ll keep everything covered with these bad boys and there’s no risk of your baby ripping it off either.
 But you need to make sure you don’t buy a regular poncho because the material might be too thick and heavy.